filetrust/glasswall-engineering-site/docs/guides/file-rebuild-cloude-using-postman.md

 API Key
 =======

 Before we begin, we will need a valid Glasswall Cloud API key.
 If you are reading this you may already have one.
-If not, trial keys are free so please get in touch: <https://glasswallsolutions.com/contact/>
+If not, trial keys are free so please get in touch: <https://glasswallsolutions.com/contact/> or visit <https://glasswall-store.com/> to make a purchase.

 Postman --- API Development
 =========================